 Summary

 Having developed the GOGET One conference room display, we are obviously biased.
-Yet, what we have seen, after helping customers with room booking solutions for more than 10 years, is that consumer tablets simply don’t measure up in terms of quality and reliability when compared to professional conference room displays.
+Yet, what we have seen, after helping customers with room booking solutions for more than 10 years, is that consumer tablets simply don’t measure up in terms of quality and reliability when compared to professional meeting room displays.